husarion/erc2025/RULES.md

 ## Dates

+### Past
 - 2025.02.10 - Announcement of the Competition
 - 2025.02.24 - Registration opens, first version of Rulebook is published, Community Forum is set up
-- 2025.03.24 - Technical Handbook is published - this may be postponed until after the Registration closes
+- 2025.03.24 - Technical Handbook for Challenge 1 is published

+### Upcoming

+> [!NOTE]
+> Upcoming dates are still subject to change.
+They're published here as a ballpark estimate.

+- 2025.03.31 - Technical Handbook for Challenge 2 is published
 - 2025.04.07 - Registration closes
 - 2025.04.14 - Qualification results are published
-- 2025.XX.XX - Connectivity Test
+- 2025.06.03 - Connectivity Test
+- 2025.07.01 - Payload Test - Day 1
-- 2025.XX.XX - Payload Test
+- 2025.07.02 - Payload Test - Day 2
-- 2025.XX.XX - Challenge Test - First Challenge
+- 2025.08.05 - Challenge Test - First Challenge
-- 2025.XX.XX - Challenge Test - Second Challenge
+- 2025.08.06 - Challenge Test - Second Challenge
 - 2025.08.26 - Finals - First Challenge
 - 2025.08.27 - Finals - Second Challenge
-- 2025.08.28 - Competition Report
+- 2025.08.28 - Competition Report due date
 - 2025.08.31 - Results are published, Award Ceremony

-XX - means it's unknown or not announced at present time

 Additional Test Drive sessions may be organised during the Competition but are not guaranteed.